globallightingdata/website/docs/getting-started/create-first-gldf.md

 ### Step 5: Add Emitter

-We will now combine the previously defined parts in an emitter.
-It can later be referenced via its id emitter01.
+We will now combine the previously defined parts in an [Emitter](/docs/structure/emitters.md).
+It can later be referenced via its id *emitter01*.

-We will now combine the previously defined parts in an emitter.
-You can later reference it via its id emitter01.
 In the same way, we are referencing the Photometry, Light source, and Control gear via their ids.
-We will also set the luminous flux.
+We will also set the luminous flux to 1000.

 ```xml
 <Emitters>